-Switching the Timeline resolution is an effective method for optimizing workstation performance during your editing stage.
-Doing so can ensure that clips are rendered and played in real time without lag and without altering the quality of the final film.
-A common workflow for 4K footage is to set the Timeline to 2K or 1920 x 1080 during the editing process, and then reset it to 4K prior to rendering.
-Alternatively, you can permanently set the Timeline to 1920 x 1080, and (in the Master settings or the Deliver page Render settings) set the Output Scaling to 4K to restore the full resolution during rendering.
+Switching the timeline resolution is an effective method for optimizing workstation performance during editing.
+It ensures that clips are rendered and played in real time without lag and without altering the quality of the final film.
+A common workflow for 4K footage is to set the timeline to 2K or 1920 x 1080 during the editing process, and then reset it to 4K prior to rendering.